 Number of work hours in a week: Many students report that their working hours can vary quite a bit.
 The mean of the variation, however, seems to lie above 40 hours for most (see Fig. 44), which implies that it varies between a normal and a high workload, rather than between low and high.
 There is also a small portion of respondents that stated to work less than 40 hours a week.
 For this group of students, partial sick leave, parental leave, or other employment (for industrial doctoral students) are given as explanations.
 Many respondents do report to be working on the weekends/evenings to keep up (see Fig. 45).
 One respondent says, about the number of hours of work per week, "Very hard to say as the line between working/not working is blurry at the best.", which is also reflected in Fig. 49 (the answers for "I have a hard time letting go of my work when I come home".)
-Another quote from the survey that reflects this is "Hard to quantify as work includes my worry about and preparation for work outside of the office, but overall it is not much more than 40 a normal week."
-Fig. 44 shows that the bulk of doctoral students at KTH report a weekly workload of between 41 and 50 hours.
+Another quote from the survey that reflects this is "Hard to quantify as work includes my worry about and preparation for work outside of the office, but overall it is not much report a weekly workload of between 41 and 50 hours.
 However, more than 20% of the respondents report that they work more than 50 hours per week.